-3-4.
+3.4.
 Capital Projects Funds

-The investment strategy for capital projects funds portfolios has as its primary objective the assurance that anticipated cash flows are matched with adequate investment liquidity.
+The investment strategy for the capital projects fund portfolio has as its primary objective the assurance that anticipated cash flows are matched with adequate investment liquidity.
 These portfolios should include at least 10% in highly liquid securities to allow for flexibility and unanticipated project outlays.
 The stated final maturity dates of securities held should not exceed the estimated project completion date.